Here we answer some of the Long Term Disability frequently asked questions we receive most often. Topics include:

 If you see multiple doctors for your disability, they should each provide a doctor’s letter.
 It is a “best practice” to have at least two doctors provide you with a letter for the insurance company.

-What is Your Residual Functional Capacity, or RFC?
+Q: What is residual functional capacity, or RFC?

 Your Residual Functional Capacity is the most you can still do despite your impairment(s), and any related symptoms, such as pain, which may cause physical and mental limitations.